Poverty in South Korea

 Poverty in South Korea has been in drastic decline since the mid-20th century, particularly the absolute poverty rate.
-Relative poverty was also in decline until the late 1990s, but has risen since then.
+Relative poverty was also in decline until the late 1990s, rose in the aftermath of the Asian Financial Crisis, and has been in decline since the 2010s.
 While only about 2% of South Koreans are affected by absolute poverty today, about 14-15% of these 2% are elderly and are affected by relative poverty.
+Elderly relative poverty has been in consistent decline since 2011, according to the OECD.

 Trends

 Choo, Park and Yoon noted that both absolute and relative poverty have declined in Korea from 1965 to 1990.
 They concluded that "rapid economic growth during [the analyzed period of 1960s-1980s] in Korea has alleviated poverty to a great extent".
 Philips et al. praised South Korea, noting that "South Korea has experienced one of the most dramatic declines in absolute poverty that the world has seen".
 They added that while over half of the Korean population was affected by absolute poverty in mid-1950s, absolute poverty had declined to only about 3.4 percent of the population by the mid-1990s.
 As of 2001, absolute poverty was below 2% (however, another estimate for 2000 cited 11.5%).
 However, more recent data suggests that relative poverty has been on the rise, growing from about 8% in the early 1990s to 15% as of 2012.

 According to official estimates, about 15% of South Koreans live below the poverty line.
 Poverty in South Korea is defined as relative poverty.
-It is important to note that relative poverty is not the same as absolute poverty: relative poverty measures the share of the population living on less than half of the median income.
+Relative poverty is not the same as absolute poverty: relative poverty measures the share of the population living on less than half of the median income.
 (Median income in South Korea in 2007 was $19,179 (W20m).)
 About half of all citizens over the age of 65 are living in poverty, one of the highest rates among OECD countries.

 On November 15, 2021, according to reports, South Korea ranks fourth in the world in terms of relative poverty among major economies.

 Poverty among Korean elderly

 In the rapidly aging demographics in South Korea, many elderly require healthcare.
 Studies taken across many demographics concluded that South Korean elderly with low income lack proper social protection from the government and are the most disadvantaged.
 In recent years “the proportion of aged 65 and older among people with disabilities has quickly increased, from 30.3% to 43.3% in 2014”.
 That makes South Korea the leader in this aspect as 3 times the growth as compared to the international average.
+This is consistent with South Korea having one of the highest life expectancies, which has been growing in recent years.